jyellick/obc-docs/protocol-spec.md

 ##### 4.3.2.1 Confidentiality against users

-To support fine-grain confidentiality, i.e., restrict read-access to the plain-text of a chaincode to a subset of users that the chaincode creator defines, a chain is bound to a single long-term encryption key-pair (PK<sub>chain</sub>, SK<sub>chain</sub>).
+To support fine-grained confidentiality control, i.e., restrict read-access to the plain-text of a chaincode to a subset of users that the chaincode creator defines, a chain is bound to a single long-term encryption key-pair (PK<sub>chain</sub>, SK<sub>chain</sub>).